NilayaRakesh/Bookstore-SpringBoot-REST-DemoApp/README.md

 This separation of catalog from book details and mapping of sku to catalogItem makes the design extensible if a new product is added after books (with the only change being creation of a new table for product specific details).
-Also, in the case where same catalog item may have different prices/availabilities, the ability to map of multiple skus to a single catalog can solve the problem.
+Also, in the case where same catalog item may have different prices/availabilities, the ability to map multiple skus to a single catalog can solve the problem.